 In our view, most of the Plan's material investment managers were able to disclose good evidence of voting and/or engagement activity, that the activities completed by our managers align with our expectations, and that they are exercising voting rights on our behalf in an appropriate manner.
 We will engage further with our investment managers on their voting and engagement practices, with a focus on BlackRock as the manager with the highest proportion of assets.
-This will include continuing to invite investment managers to Trustee meetings to get a better understanding of their voting and engagement practices, and how these help us fulfil our Responsible Investment policies.
-We will also set out our expectations on voting and engagement to the managers, seeking to influence their approach, where relevant.
+This will include continuing to invite investment managers to Trustee meetings, as deemed appropriate, to get a better understanding of their voting and engagement practices, and how these help us fulfil our Responsible Investment policies.
+Managers who have been unable to provide any information will be the first priority, followed by those who have only been able to provide partial information e.g., engagement information only at a firm level rather than fund-specific engagements.